Sunnie

 I work on responsible AI and human-AI interaction to build AI technologies that users can safely and successfully interact with.
 I especially like to do careful, human-centered evaluations grounded in real user needs and contexts.

 My research has been published in top AI, HCI, and FATE venues, recognized with paper awards, and featured in various media outlets.
-I have also received several honors including the NSF Graduate Research Fellowship, the Rising Stars in EECS Recognition, and Siebel Scholars Award, and the Korea Presidential Science Scholarship.
+I have also received several honors including the NSF Graduate Research Fellowship, the Rising Stars in EECS Recognition, the Siebel Scholars Award, and the Korea Presidential Science Scholarship.

 My first name is pronounced as sunny 🔆 and I use she/her/hers pronouns.
 In my free time, I like to run, play tennis, and read Korean books.